Another Part of Me

-"Another Part of Me" is a song by American recording artist Michael Jackson.
+"Another Part of Me" is a song by American singer and songwriter Michael Jackson.
 Produced by Quincy Jones (and co-produced by Jackson), it was released as the sixth single on July 11, 1988, for the singer's seventh studio album, Bad (1987).
 The song was originally featured in Jackson's 1986 3D film Captain EO.
 It is the sixth song on the album.
 As with earlier songs in his career such as "Can You Feel It" and "We Are the World", the lyrics emphasize global unity, love and outreach.

-The song was featured in the trailer for Jackson's 1988 film Moonwalker, and was featured as a dance attack and level song for the later revisions of Michael Jackson's Moonwalker video game (originally the first revision used excerpts of Thriller).
+The song was featured in the trailer for Jackson's 1988 film Moonwalker, and was featured as a dance attack and level song for the later revisions of Michael Jackson's Moonwalker video game (originally the first revision used excerpts of "Thriller").
 The song was also featured in the 1998 movie Rush Hour during a score with Chris Tucker dancing.

 In July 2009, a short part of the song was used by singer Madonna as a tribute during the second leg of her Sticky & Sweet Tour.
 A Jackson impersonator performed his signature moves, while dancing to a medley of Jackson's songs.

 Background

-According to Quincy Jones in an interview that was featured in the 2001 special edition of Bad, Jackson wanted to include "Streetwalker" instead of "Another Part of Me".
-However, as Quincy Jones said “ Michael liked ‘Streetwalker’, and I wanted to do ‘Another Part of Me’…he wrote both of them, so it didn’t make any difference to him….we were going to listen to them, the three of us, objectively and decide which one was gonna get picked.
-And so [Manager Frank] DiLeo was sitting down when ‘Streetwalker’ was on, and when “Another Part Of Me” came on, he got up with his fat ass, you know, and started [dancing].
-I said, ‘You’re not helping Michael at all!’
-It was so funny – Michael had a funny name for him, like, ‘Rubber…what are you doin’ man, you just blew my whole case here!’
-So DiLeo helped me get ‘Another Part’ cause he started shaking his butt on it” and ‘Another Part of Me’ featured instead.
-"Streetwalker" was later released on the 2001 special edition and the second disc of 25th anniversary re-issue.
+According to Quincy Jones in an interview that was featured in the 2001 special edition of Bad, Jackson wanted to include "Streetwalker" on the album instead of "Another Part of Me".
+However, as Jones said, "Michael liked 'Streetwalker', and I wanted to do 'Another Part of Me'... he wrote both of them, so it didn't make any difference to him... we were going to listen to them, the three of us, objectively and decide which one was gonna get picked.
+And so [manager Frank] DiLeo was sitting down when 'Streetwalker' was on, and when 'Another Part of Me' came on, he got up with his fat ass, you know, and started [dancing].
+I said, 'You're not helping Michael at all!'
+It was so funny—Michael had a funny name for him, like, 'Rubber... what are you doin' man?
+You just blew my whole case here!'
+So DiLeo helped me get 'Another Part' cause he started shaking his butt on it."
+Bill Bottrell's eventually reworked "Streetwalker" and his version was later released on the 2001 special edition and the second disc of 25th anniversary re-issue.
+The original 1987 mix of the song remains unreleased, but recordings of it have leaked online.